gagedoug13/techtonic-apprenticeship-initial-pre-work/README.md

 ### Introduction to CSS Grid Challenges
 **Say Hello to CSS Grid Challenges**
 - I feel like the grid challenges were a little more challenging than the FlexBox challenges.
 I enjoy both and I can understand when it would be necessary to use one over the other.
 I typically think FlexBox makes more sense but I don't mind grid.
 Interesting lesson.

+### Introduction to JavaScript Challenges
+**Say Hello to JavaScript Challenges**
+- This lesson was a good refresher on the different built in methods used in JavaScript and the type of thinking that is required to solve certain challenges.
+I didn't get stuck on any lessons but I did find a few of them to be pretty challenging.
+This course covers quite a bit of material briefly without getting too in debth so I would've like to see them dig deeper into for loops and other parts of the course.
+There were a few different lessons that I had taken something good from while working on this section.
+I hadn't heard of the 'delete' property in JavaScript so I thought that was cool to be able to delete a key and value from an object.
+I can see how it'd be helpful to be able to delete some piece of data from a database using the 'delete' method.